digital-synapse/ds.oop/readme.txt

 	    // ...
 	};

 Want to organize your classes?
-Use namespaces!
+Use namespaces! since make.class will automatically create/update a namespace from your type, you don't need to explicitly assign the return value.
+Just use the created namespace.

 	ds.make.class({
-	    type: 'Game.World.Entity',               /* added to global scope automatically */
+	    type: 'Game.World.Entity',           /* added to global scope */
             constructor: function( entityId ) {
                 this.entityId = entityId;
             }